raman325/ha-zoom-automation/README.md

 In some cases, you may want to receive events for more than one Zoom account.

-You can add the Zoom integration as many times as you would like with a single `client_id`/`client_secret` configured by going back to the Integrations UI and adding `Zoom Automation` again.
+You can add the Zoom integration as many times as you would like with a single `client_id`/`client_secret` configured by going back to the Integrations UI and adding `Zoom` again.
 As long as you log off Zoom after each time, you will be able to connect your app to each account you want to monitor.

 ### For users who used the Advanced Installation method